realcoloride/node_characterai/README.md

 ## Features

-* Fully written in javascript and CommonJS
+* 👍 Fully written in Javascript and CommonJS (for max compatibility and ease of use)
-* 2 external dependencies (uuid, node-fetch)
+* ⌚ Asynchronous requests
-* Asynchronous requests
+* 🗣️ Use conversations or use the API to fetch information
-* Use conversations or use the API to fetch information
+* 🧸 Easy to use
-* Easy to use
+* 🔁 Active development
-* Guest & token login support
+* 👤 Guest & token login support

 ## Installation